Charcoal

 PROS

-• are readily available and are easy to find
+• Readily available and easy to find

-• maintains a steady temperature and burn
+• Maintains a steady temperature and burn

-• burns longer
+• Burns longer

 CONS

-• includes fillers & binders
+• Contains fillers and binders

-• is not made from pure wood
+• Not made from pure wood

-• leaves behind a large amount of ash
+• Leaves behind a large amount of ash

-• does not burn as hot as hardwood lump
+• Does not burn as hot as hardwood lump

-Brands include: Kingsford Charcoal, Royal Oak Premium Charcoal Briquets
+Brands include Kingsford Charcoal, Royal Oak Premium Charcoal Briquets

 Hardwood Lump Charcoal